 All students must have a complete and unbroken registration record over the time included in computing eligibility (see "Registration of Work").
-They must also have completed satisfactorily their work in perspective (two Terms).
+They must also have completed satisfactorily their work in Perspective (two terms).
 Delinquencies due to absence for illness or other causes must be satisfactorily explained in writing to the Curator for excuse and all financial obligations must be fully paid.

-All students entering the competition are required to procure an application for permission to compete at the Curator's office before the 15th day of October.
+All students entering the competition are required to procure an application for permission to compete at the Curator's Office before the 10th day of March.
 All work submitted in competition must be that which has been done in the Academy classes or for Academy registration and has received criticism from a member or members of the Faculty.
-It must also be work completed within the last 32 weeks of the Winter School or in the Summer School immediately preceeding.
+It must also be work completed within the last 32 weeks of the Winter School.
 Either the stamp from monthly registration or one by special arrangement at the Curator's office must be upon each work exhibited.

-All competitors are unrestricted as to amount and variety of work they submit in the competition groups, provided they do not exceed the space allotted to them but each painters group must include one landscape, one portrait and one life painting, and each sculptor's group must include a composition.
-Paintings, drawings and illustrations exhibited may be any size but must not exceed the allotted space, and must be exhibited unframed and unglazed.
-If tape is used to trim unsightly edges of canvas it may be used to give order rather than enhance and must not encroach upon the face of the canvas.
+All competitors are unrestricted as to the amount and variety of work they submit in the competition groups, provided they do not exceed the space allotted to them but each Painter's group must include one landscape, one portrait and one life painting, and each Sculptor's group must include a composition.